-- · Starting, stopping, and configuring license servers - Retrieving system information, including hostids - Retrieving server status
+- Starting, stopping, and configuring license servers - Retrieving system information, including hostids - Retrieving server status

-In order to control the operation of lmgrd from the lmtools user interface, you first must configure it as a license server manager service.
+In order to control the operation of Imgrd from the Imtools user interface, you first must configure it as a license server manager service.
 Follow the procedure in Configuring the License Server Manager as a Windows Service before proceeding.